webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 |}

+{{Quote box
+ |title = Note 4
-''Note'': In Temporary environment, numbers may vary, we might want to always have a temporary environment running for common (non-local) development purposes.
+ |quote  = In Temporary environment, numbers may vary, we might want to always have a temporary environment running for common (non-local) development purposes.
+}}

 === 1.2.
 Some facts about the current environment ===